JungleComputing/ipl/examples/README.txt

 ClientServer:

-Implementation of a small client-server application, using data serialization
+Implementation of a small client-server application.

-ClientServerObject:

-Same a above, but using object serialization